raspberrypilearning/lego-data-dash/en/step_3.md

 Open a terminal window on your Raspberry Pi by pressing <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>T</kbd>.

-At the prompt type: `pip3 install buildhat`
+At the prompt type: `sudo pip3 install buildhat`

 Press <kbd>Enter</kbd> and wait for the "installation completed" message.